Gaahl: Gorgoroth (1998–2007)

+Imprisonment and legal controversy

-In 2002, Gaahl received a prison sentence for an assault which took place in 2000, and was ordered to pay the victim 158,000 NOK (about 25,300 US$).
+In 2002, Gaahl was sentenced to 12 months in prison for an assault which took place in 2000, and was ordered to pay the victim 158,000 NOK (about US$25,300).
 Gorgoroth began recording their album Twilight of the Idols in May that year.
 Gaahl's imprisonment meant that he was unable to record his vocals until January 2003.
 The album was released in July that year.

 In February 2004, Gorgoroth staged a concert in Kraków, Poland, which featured impaled sheep heads, satanic symbols, and a mock-crucifixion performed by naked models doused in blood.
 A police investigation took place with allegations of religious offense (which is prosecutable under Polish law) and cruelty to animals.
 Though these charges were considered, the band was not charged.
 The controversy led to the band being dropped from the Nuclear Blast Tour and the footage of the concert being confiscated by the police.
 Following this, Gorgoroth ended their contract with the label.

 In May 2004, Gaahl again received a prison sentence, for aggravated assault.
-He appealed for a reduced sentence, and in February 2005 he was re-sentenced to fourteen months in prison and ordered to pay the victim 190,000 NOK (about $US30,400) in compensation.
+He appealed for a reduced sentence, and in February 2005 he was re-sentenced to fourteen months in prison and ordered to pay the victim 190,000 NOK (about US$30,400) in compensation.
 The incident happened in February 2002 during a late-night party at Gaahl's house in Espedal, when he became involved in a confrontation with a man.
 Gaahl was accused of severely beating the man, torturing him for long periods of time and collecting his blood into a cup and threatening to make him drink it.
 Gaahl said "I was the one who was attacked, but they think I punished him too hard.
 As I always say, when people cross my line and I let them know where the line is many steps before they cross it, and still they choose to cross it, then I will be the one to decide what their punishment will be".
 He also claimed to have given the man the cup "so that he would not make such a mess in my house with all the blood".
 In March 2006, Gaahl recorded vocals for Gorgoroth's next album, Ad Majorem Sathanas Gloriam.
 According to band members, he was in prison from April to December 2006.